33 Best Things to Do in Johannesburg, South Africa

-South Africa is one of the most adored countries in Africa.
+South Africa is one of the most respected countries in Africa.
 Taking a look at the famous Johannesburg, there are plenty of things to do in Johannesburg and even more for your eyes to explore.
+Johannesburg ranked most visited city in Africa for the fifth consecutive year according to the Mastercard Global Destination Cities Index.

 2. Liliesleaf Farm

-The farm is located in Rivonia and is one of the Johannesburg tours that will teach you some history about South Africa on apartheid.
+The farm is located in Rivonia and is one of the Johannesburg tours that will teach you some history about apartheid of South Africa.
 It was used as a safe house for the African National Congress.
 Most of the anti-apartheid activists were arrested in this particular location.

 Constitution hill located on Kotze Street was a former prison that later became a museum.
 If you want to get in-depth information about the South Africans struggles for independence, this is the place you should visit.